rniranjana0905-cmyk/ETL_Pipeline_Project/README.md

 # ETL Sales Data Pipeline

+## ❓ Problem Statement

+Sales data is often stored in raw CSV formats, making it difficult to analyze and query efficiently.

+This project builds an ETL pipeline to clean and load the data into a structured PostgreSQL database for better analysis.

+## 🎯 Impact

+This pipeline enables structured storage of sales data, making it easier to run SQL queries and generate insights.

 ## 🚀 Overview
 This project demonstrates an end-to-end ETL (Extract, Transform, Load) pipeline using Python.

 It extracts raw sales data from a CSV file, transforms it using pandas, and loads it into a PostgreSQL database hosted on Neon.

 ---
+## 🏗️ Architecture

+CSV File → Pandas (Transform) → PostgreSQL (Neon)

 ## 🛠️ Tech Stack
 - Python